pingcap/blog/2017-05-23-perconalive17.md

 ![TiDB SQL layer overview](media/image_8.png)

 This diagram shows the architecture of the SQL layer.
-Let’s take a look and see how the process works.
+Let's take a look and see how the process works.

 The client sends SQL to the Protocol Layer.
 Within the life cycle of a connection, we need to maintain the connection context and decode the protocol to get the structured request which will be further processed in the SQL core Layer.